roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

         }
     ```

-3. After you modify the configuration file of CoreDNS, save the modification and exit.
+3. After you modify the coredns ConfigMap, save the modifications and exit.

-    If the CoreDNS pods run as expected, it indicates that CoreDNS can be shut down gracefully.
-If the CoreDNS pods are abnormal, you can check the pod event and log to troubleshoot the issues.
+    If the CoreDNS pods run as normal, it indicates that CoreDNS can be shut down gracefully.
+If the CoreDNS pods do not run as normal, you can check the pod events and log to locate the issues.

 **Related topics**